thewillft/tapreply/README.md

 ## Usage

-1. Navigate to a supported social media platform (LinkedIn, Reddit, Twitter/X, ...)
+1. Navigate to a supported social media platform (Reddit, Twitter/X, ...)
 2. Click the TapReply extension icon in the Chrome extensions dropdown (pin it for ease of use)
 3. Select your preferred tone (supportive, analytical, or witty)
 4. Click "Generate Reply" to create a context-aware reply to the current social media post